keefstudio/motivator/readme.md

 * [gsap](https://greensock.com/gsap/)
 * [bootstrap-grid](https://www.npmjs.com/package/bootstrap-4-grid)
 * [sass](https://sass-lang.com/)
 <br />

 <!-- USAGE EXAMPLES -->
 ## Usage
 Demo content is provided on first run of the app.
 This content may be edited or deleted, and any changes will be saved.
-The app may be used as a standalone version by adding to homescreen via the popup banner (Android), or using the browser options menu to download app (Android, iOS).
+The app may be used as a standalone version by adding to homescreen via the popup banner (Android), or using the browser options menu (Android, iOS).
 <br /><br />

 ### Welcome screen:
 Click on the menu to open a Collection.
 The Collection menu can also be sorted from this screen.
-To sort, click and hold a menu item until it is highlighted, then drag and drop in place.
+To sort, click and hold a menu item until it is highlighted, then drag and drop in place.  <a href="https://motivator-app.keefstudio.com" target="_blank">Open Motivator App</a>

 <img src="screenshots/1.00-desktop-welcome.jpg"><img src="screenshots/1.01-desktop-welcome-sort.jpg">
 <br /><br />